-To that end, in 2020 we built a partnership with Schneider Electric, the leader in digital transformation of energy management and automation, to accelerate CO2 neutrality in our direct and indirect emissions (scopes 1 and 2).
+To that end, in 2020 we built a first partnership with Schneider Electric, a leader in digital transformation of energy management and automation, to accelerate CO2 neutrality in our direct and indirect emissions (scopes 1 and 2).

-Two principles shape our approach to CO2 neutrality: using less and using better.
-These two principles will guide our approach across two streams: operations and design.
+Three principles shape our approach to CO2 neutrality: using less, using better and using longer.
+These principles will guide our approach across two streams: operations and product design.
 Our ambition requires us to critically evaluate and rethink how we design, manufacture, distribute and dispose of our products.
 We will need to gradually move away from a “take, make and waste” paradigm in favor of a circular economy.

-In scopes 1 and 2, this involves considering ways to reduce energy consumption, and using decarbonated energy procured through Power Purchasing Agreements adding to existing local capacities, where the market allows.
+In scopes 1 and 2, this involves considering ways to reduce energy consumption, and using renewable energy procured through Power Purchasing Agreements adding to existing local capacities, where the market allows.

-In scope 3, initiatives to use less are being developed further, notably through plastics and steel lightweighting.
-Using better in scope 3 includes a number of high-potential opportunities in process and design which had not been leveraged on a large scale in the past.
-Many of these center around innovation in materials (improving recycling for steel, as well as increasing the share of recycled, bio-based and sequestration-based plastics and foam) and adapting industrial practices to reduce energy consumption and material waste.
+In scope 3, initiatives to use less are being developed further, notably through lean architecture.
+Product revolution is based on innovation in materials (green steel, as well as increasing the share of recycled, bio-based and sequestration-based plastics and foam) and adapting industrial practices to reduce energy consumption and material waste.

 All Business Groups are involved in efforts to reduce to reach CO2 neutrality; Interiors’ and Seating’s sustainability innovation tracks have the potential to make significant inroads in our use of steel and plastics, two of our biggest emitters.